-Travelling while breast or bottle feeding infants may be challenging, however, with planning it is possible.
+Travelling while breast or bottle feeding infants can be challenging, however, with planning it is possible.

-Breastfeeding may prove more practical than bottle feeding if it avoids having to sterilise equipment and water.
+Breastfeeding may prove more practical than bottle feeding as it avoids having to sterilise equipment and water.
 It is advisable to continue breastfeeding whilst travelling for both infant and maternal wellbeing.
-Exclusively breastfed babies, nursing as required, should generally not require additional water, even in hotter climates.
+Exclusively breastfed babies, should generally not require additional water, even in hotter climates.

-Travellers intending to fly while carrying expressed breast milk, formula milk or sterilised water need to plan transportation in advance:
+If you are intending to fly while carrying expressed breast milk, formula milk or sterilised water you need to plan in advance:

-- The 100ml hand luggage restriction does apply to expressed breast milk, formula milk, sterilised water and/or baby food if the traveller is flying without the baby.
+- The 100ml hand luggage restriction does apply to expressed breast milk, formula milk, sterilised water and/or baby food if you are flying without your baby

 In general, breastfeeding mothers and children should be vaccinated in accordance with routine recommended schedules.
 Vaccination of the mother will not protect the breastfed infant.